tatianegercina/FinTech/01-Lesson-Plans/17-Project-2/1/LessonPlan.md

 * Maybe a member of the team finished all the work their role entailed.
 Perhaps they're waiting for other people to complete a certain task before they can continue.
 Make sure any students in these situations ask their teammates how else they can help.

-* Some students might be stumped by technology that they hadn't gone over in class but are trying to use in their project.
+* Some students might be stumped by technology that they hadn't gone over in class, but are trying to use in their project.
 See if you can help out.
-If you're not familiar with the tech, direct the encumbered student to someone on the Boot Camp team who is.
+If you're not familiar with the tech, direct that student to someone on the Boot Camp team who is.

-* In any case, make sure all teams seem prepared to complete their projects by Saturday.
+* Ensure that all teams seem prepared to complete their projects by Saturday.

 ---